Tuplanolla/adom-tas/README.md

 ### File Format

-Recordings are saved to `*.tas` files in a custom format.
+Records are saved to `*.tas` files in a custom format.
 The files contain

 * a 4-byte `char [4]` header (always `54 41 53 00` for "TAS"),
 * a 256-byte `char [256]` executable name (for example `61 64 6f 6d 00 ...` for ADoM),